 Experts say that Gen Z is still in the early stages of their careers, so allowing themselves a "gap year" (a year off to explore themselves) (Photo: Pexels).

-The "rat people" trend in China, like similar phenomena happening globally, is not simply an isolated story about the lifestyle choices of a group of young people.
+The "rat people" trend in China, as well as similar phenomena happening globally, are not simply isolated stories about the lifestyle choices of a group of young people.

 It is a mirror of the enormous pressures, economic uncertainty, and crisis of direction that Gen Z is facing.
 It raises big questions for policymakers, businesses, and society as a whole about how to build a more friendly, fairer, and more opportunity-filled labor market for future generations.